How to attend the Summer LA Olympics 2028

 FAQ: How to Attend the LA Olympics 2028

 What is a hospitality package for the Olympics?
-An Olympics hospitality package bundles your tickets, hotel, and trip logistics into one seamless experience, typically curated by a travel professional.
-Depending on the level of package, this can include premium event seating, 4- or 5-star accommodations, airport transfers, restaurant reservations, and additional curated experiences.
-It's the ideal option for travelers who want to be fully present and enjoy every moment without managing the details themselves.
+A hospitality package bundles event tickets, hotel, and trip logistics into one experience managed by a travel professional — typically including premium seating, transfers, restaurant reservations, and curated experiences.
+It's the ideal option for travelers who want to be fully present rather than managing the details themselves.

 How do I get around LA for the 2028 Summer Olympics?
-Los Angeles has announced a "no-car" transit plan for the 2028 Games, though the specifics are still being finalized.
-In the meantime, plan to budget for transportation via taxi, bus, or shuttle service between venues — and keep in mind that Olympic events are spread across different zones of the city.
-A travel advisor can help map out your transportation logistics alongside your event schedule so nothing is left to chance.
+Los Angeles has announced a no-car transit plan for the Games, though details are still being finalized.
+Budget for transfers by taxi, shuttle, or bus, and keep in mind that events are spread across different zones of the city.
+A travel advisor can map out transportation alongside your event schedule so nothing is left to chance.

 Whitney Shindelar